 We brought an old, cheap one that I found in my in-law’s garage.
 It did the trick and would probably use it even if the baby was walking.
 It helped with trips back and forth to the room.

 I used the Huggies Little Swimmers and didn’t have any issues with them.
 They were just the first ones that I saw on the shelf.
-I brought a pack of the normal baby wipes, as well as regular diapers.
-I packed the diapers and an extra set of clothes and a light blanket for nap time.
+We brought a pack of normal baby wipes, as well as regular diapers.
+I packed the diapers and an extra set of clothes, and a light blanket for nap time.
 I packed a hooded towel and a hooded cover-up in case of a change in weather.

 We didn’t need a fan because there was a good breeze every day and it was never too hot.
-We used the air pump to blow up the kiddie pools/floats/toys after we got down to the beach.
+We used the air pump to blow up the kiddie pools/floats/toys after getting down to the beach.
 It is easier to carry floats not inflated.

-A kiddie pool is a must-have for babies because it kept them cool and entertained and contained.
+A kiddie pool is a must-have for babies because it kept them cool and entertained, and contained.
 We sat the pool on the sand in the shade, so they were out of the sun pretty much all day.
-Our kiddos weren’t able to get out on their own so they played in the pool most of the time.
+Our kiddos weren’t able to get out on their own, so they played in the pool most of the time.
 We had the guys bring up water from the gulf in buckets to fill the pool up.
-It took a couple of trips but it was worth it.
+It took a couple of trips, but it was worth it.
 I brought some beach toys and some water toys from home.
 The biggest hit was foam bathtub letters and koozies – who would have thought?!
-We used the Swimways Baby Spring Float Activity Center with canopy in the pool and it was perfect.
+We used the Swimways Baby Spring Float Activity Center with a canopy in the pool, and it was perfect.

-Another option just for baby is this small SUNBA YOUTH UPF 50+ Sun Shelter Baby Travel Crib with Mosquito Net.
+Another option for the baby is this small SUNBA YOUTH UPF 50+ Sun Shelter Baby Travel Crib with Mosquito Net.

 This is a miracle worker!
-You simply cover the sandy area and let it sit a minute and then you can literally brush the sand off without any scratching or pain.
-You will be covered in white baby powder but it will wash off with a splash of water.
+You cover the sandy area and let the powder and let it sit for a minute, brush the sand off and the result is no scratching or pain.
+However, you will be covered in white baby powder, thankfully, it will wash off easily.

-Most importantly, enjoy!
-Soak up the sun, the sounds and the breeze of the salty air while staying safe! 😉
+Most importantly, make some new memories with the fam and enjoy soaking up the sun, the sounds, and the breeze of the salty air! 😉